South Dakota

 4. Pay a $30 filing fee payable to the Secretary of State.

-The South Dakota Secretary of State currently advises allowing 17-25 days to process notary packages.
-Once approved, they will mail your Notary Public Commission Certificate as legal proof of your notary commission, which must be displayed for every notarization.
+See more detailed step-by-step instructions in our South Dakota Notary License Guide.
+Once approved, the SOS will mail your Notary Public Commission Certificate as legal proof of your notary commission, which must be displayed for every notarization.

 How do I become a remote notary in South Dakota?